criblio/appstream_apps/README.md

 This is initally intended for internal Cribl use.
 That can change.
 For now, the instructions assume internal use.
 If you have questions about using some of this let us know; cribl-community.slack.com

 # Pull the objects from CDN
-Until the lib and executable get are added to the cribl distro, or if you need to get the latest versions, they are availble from CDN: http://cdn.cribl.io/dl/scope/latest/linux/libscope.so http://cdn.cribl.io/dl/scope/latest/linux/scope
+Until the lib and executable are added to the cribl distro, or if you need to get the latest versions, they are availble from CDN: http://cdn.cribl.io/dl/scope/latest/linux/libscope.so http://cdn.cribl.io/dl/scope/latest/linux/scope

+Note that libscope.so is no longer strictly required.
+All you need is the scope executable.
+The library is available for a number of scenarios, as needed.

+# Configuration
+It is no longer required to set any environment variables in order to use AppStream.
+In fact, when using the scope executable (or 'cribl scope'), you need to ensure that LD_PRELOAD is not set.

+There are a number of env vars that can be set to manage configuration.
+All are optional.
+Refer to the help text emitted by executing the library libscope.so from the command line.
+This will display all of the configuration options:
+         libscope.so configuration

+For example, in order to enable all events add the following environment variable:
+    export SCOPE_EVENT_METRIC=true

+By default all events are sent over a TCP conenction on port 9109.

 # Go Applications
 Several pre-built applications for Go are available.
 The source for the examples are also available.
 All executables have been built with Go 1.14.

 ## Execute Go apps with AppStream
-In order to extract the details using AppStream from a Go app you will use the scope executable and the library libscope.so.
-Download scope and libscope.so from CDN or get a copy from the applicable developer.
-It's easiest, althought not required, to put the executable and the lib in the same directory.
-If needed, set the environment variable LD_LIBRARY_PATH to point to the path where libscope.so exists.
-This limitation will be removed soon.
+In order to extract the details using AppStream from a Go app you will use the scope executable.
+Download scope from CDN or get a copy from the applicable developer.

-In order to extract events from the app, set environment variables as needed or provide a config file.
-Refer to the help text emitted by executing the library libscope.so from the command line.
-This will display all of the configuration options: libscope.so configuration

-For example, in order to enable all events add the following environment variable:
-    export SCOPE_EVENT_METRIC=true

-By default all events are sent over a TCP conenction on port 9109.

 ## Hello World
 The go/hello app prints an obligatory "hello world" message.
 It also perfoms several file I/O operations and then reads from an HTTP server and displays status.